MeanderingJing/LitterLog/README.md

 ```
 python3 ./LitterLog-CatWatcher/CatWatcher.py
 ```
-### Thoughts: The above three steps: Can I make a bash script that will clone jetson-inference, build it, and execute the CatWatcher program?
-Yes

 Now, the CatWatcher program should be running!
 In reality, it takes time before we get any data from the CatWatcher program.
 I will provide a sample csv file with recorded data to test the following data pipeline.

 ### Install the cat data pipeline package
 ```